pprunty/motormongo/docs/source/quickstart.md

 mongodb+srv://<username>:<password>@<cluster>.mongodb.net
 ```

-and `database` should be the name of an existing MongoDB database in your MongoDB instance.
+and `database` should be the name of a MongoDB database in your MongoDB instance, if the database does not already
+exist, `motormongo` will create one for you.

 For details on how to set up a local or cloud MongoDB database instance,
 see [here](https://www.mongodb.com/cloud/atlas/lp/try4?utm_source=google&utm_campaign=search_gs_pl_evergreen_atlas_general_prosp-brand_gic-null_emea-ie_ps-all_desktop_eng_lead&utm_term=using%20mongodb&utm_medium=cpc_paid_search&utm_ad=p&utm_ad_campaign_id=9510384711&adgroup=150907565274&cq_cmp=9510384711&gad_source=1&gclid=Cj0KCQiAyeWrBhDDARIsAGP1mWQ6B0kPYX9Tqmzku-4r-uUzOGL1PKDgSTlfpYeZ0I6HE3C-dgh1xF4aArHqEALw_wcB).